Charlotte (TV series): Reception

-In a review by Anime News Network, reviewer Gabriella Ekens praised the series for "sculpting singular, evocative moments", but went on to say that a "problem arises when you try to tie them into a bigger picture."
+In a review by Anime News Network, reviewer Gabriella Ekens praised the series for "sculpting singular, evocative moments", but went on to say a "problem arises when you try to tie them into a bigger picture."
 Ekens criticized the pacing and structure of the show, calling it an "inefficient...collection of sprawling narrative ideas" and comparing it to "Anohana suddenly turn[ing] into Darker than Black."
-Ekens also notes that its thematic purpose "seems to be Jun Maeda's opportunity for melodramatic elaboration on the emotional dilemmas posed by Madoka Magica."
+Ekens also notes its thematic purpose "seems to be Jun Maeda's opportunity for melodramatic elaboration on the emotional dilemmas posed by Madoka Magica."
 Overall, Charlotte was lauded for its entertainment value and unpredictability, but "disappoints as a work of art."
 Early on, Ekens described the series as having "sharp comedic timing," and by episode four, she praised the comedic elements as "already much funnier than Plastic Memories."
-She went on to say that "it's dumb, but I like it for the same reasons I liked the comedy in Seraph of the End: Vampire Reign."
+She went on to say "it's dumb, but I like it for the same reasons I liked the comedy in Seraph of the End: Vampire Reign."
 Chris Beveridge of The Fandom Post found Charlotte's unpredictability "engaging" and its animation "beautiful".
 Ekens praised P.A.
 Works for their dynamic direction and "expressive cinematography" which offers "a distinct, pleasant aesthetic."

 In a column on Mainichi Shimbun's Mantanweb portal, Charlotte was praised for the balance it strikes to reach a wide audience, from "core fans" of anime to casual viewers, in regards to its creative use of peculiar characters coupled with a scenario focused on resolving problems.
 Columnist Ryō Koarai commended Charlotte for pulling in the viewer from the first episode due to Yuu's surprising, unorthodox personality in contrast with how he uses his superhuman ability in his everyday life.
 Writer Seiji Nakazawa lauded Charlotte for defying the "moe anime" stereotype at first glance and for instead being what he describes as a "human drama".
-He notes that Charlotte is written in much the same way as Maeda's previous works by inserting jokes between serious moments to offer some relief to the viewer.
-While Nakazawa admits that some may find the jokes in Charlotte corny, he finds them acceptable and likens them to a palate cleanser.
+He notes Charlotte is written in much the same way as Maeda's previous works by inserting jokes between serious moments to offer some relief to the viewer.
+While Nakazawa admits some may find the jokes in Charlotte corny, he finds them acceptable and likens them to a palate cleanser.